 1. It’s A Fully Integrated Type Of Communications System

 In the past, the telephone and fax machine can only do so much—you can just call over the phone and send messages through the fax.
-Today, phone systems have changed to more sophisticated and advanced capabilities.
+Today, you can easily send fax from an iPhone and do conference calls with video–phone systems have changed to more sophisticated and advanced capabilities.
 Cloud-based phone systems, in particular, is known as a fully integrated type of communications system.
 This is no longer a thing of the future, but cloud-based phone systems have made telehealth the present form of patient consultations.

 It’s for this reason that doctors can be more efficient and productive with their telehealth services.
 Even when they’re on the go, they can receive and review patient’s files and other records as they’re sent over the email.
 They don’t have to wait until they’re in the physical clinic to access files.